Lydia Rubio: Life and career

-Rubio has been awarded fellowships from Pollock Krasner, Cintas Foundation, the State of Florida and the Graham Foundation.
+Rubio has been awarded fellowships from the Tree of Life, the Pollock Krasner Foundation, Cintas Foundation, the State of Florida and the Graham Foundation.
 She taught a design studio for two years at Harvard GSD and was a full-time instructor for five years at the University of Puerto Rico.
 At Parsons School of Design she developed the Visual Thinking Studio with the Department of Environmental Design over a three-year period.
-She has been invited as visiting artist to several fine arts programs at Altos de Chavon, Dominican Republic, and in the State of Florida.
-Rubio has lived in Cuba, Italy, Boston, New York City, Miami, Bogota and Puerto Rico.
+She has been invited as visiting artist to several fine arts programs at Altos de Chavon, Dominican Republic, and in the state of Florida.
+Rubio has lived in Cuba, Italy, Boston, New York City, Miami, Bogotá and Puerto Rico.
+Since 2018, she is based in Hudson, New York.

-Her work has been exhibited in New York, Montreal, Bogota and Miami.
+Her work has been exhibited in New York, Montreal, Bogotá and Miami.
 It has been featured in periodicals like Magazine of The Americas Society, ARTnews, The Miami Herald, El Nuevo Herald, Harvard GSD Magazine, Hemispheres Magazine, Southern Accents, Indulge Express and Elle Décor.